-Manuscripts for Sustainable Marine Structures should be submitted online or email at email@example.com.
+Manuscripts for Sustainable Marine Structures should be submitted online after logging in with your username or by email to email@example.com.

-If this is your first time submitting to this journal, please choose the Register option first.
-If you already have an account in this journal, please use the provided username and password and login to submit a NEW manuscript or to track your manuscript.
+If this is your first time submitting to this journal, please select the Register option.
+If you already have an account with this journal, kindly utilize your registered username and password to log in for submission of a new manuscript or tracking of your manuscript.

 The submitting author, who is generally the corresponding author, is responsible for the manuscript during the submission and peer-review process.
 The submitting author must ensure that all eligible co-authors have been included in the author list and that they have all read and approved the submitted version of the manuscript.